CISM • International Centre for Mechanical Sciences

 A limited number of participants from universities and research centres who do not receive support from their own institutions can request a waiver of the registration fee and/or free lodging.

-Requests should be sent to the CISM Secretariat by August 16, 2024, along with the applicant's curriculum vitae and a letter of recommendation from the head of the department or a supervisor confirming that the institute cannot provide funding.
+Requests should be sent to the CISM Secretariat (mail to info@cism.it) by August 16, 2024, along with the applicant's curriculum vitae and a letter of recommendation from the head of the department or a supervisor confirming that the institute cannot provide funding.
 Preference will be given to applicants from countries that sponsor CISM.